ska-sa/katsdpmodels/doc/user/formats.rst

     max_baseline (float)
         Maximum (inclusive) baseline length for which these frequencies should be masked.
+This should be non-negative.
 To mask all baselines, use ∞.

 Band mask
 ---------